-38. Discriminatory Harassment.
+- 28. Sexual Misconduct.
+Includes, but is not limited to, sexual harassment, nonconsensual sexual contact, nonconsensual sexual intercourse, and/or sexual exploitation (see "Community Standards Sexual Misconduct Policy" for further information). - 29.
+Public Exposure.
+Includes deliberately and publicly exposing one's intimate body parts, public urination and defecation, and public sex acts. - 30.
+Discrimination.
+Any act or failure to act that is based upon an individual or group's actual or perceived status (sex, gender, race, color, age, creed, national or ethnic origin, physical or mental disability, veteran status, pregnancy status, religion or sexual orientation, or other protected status) that is sufficiently severe that it limits or denies the ability to participate in or benefit from the College's educational program or activities. - 31.
+Discriminatory Harassment.
 Any unwelcome conduct based on actual or perceived status including sex, gender, race, color, age, creed, national or ethnic origin, physical or mental disability, veteran status, pregnancy status, religion, sexual orientation, or other protected status should be reported to campus officials, who will act to remedy and resolve reported incidents.
-When discriminatory harassment is sufficiently severe, pervasive, or persistent and objectively offensive that it unreasonably interferes with, limits, or denies the ability to participate in or benefit from the College's educational or employment program or activities, sanctions can be imposed for the creation of a hostile environment.
+When discriminatory harassment is sufficiently severe, pervasive, or persistent and objectively offensive that it unreasonably interferes with, limits, or denies the ability to participate in or benefit from the College's educational or employment program or activities, sanctions can be imposed for the creation of a hostile environment. - 32.
+Retaliatory Discrimination or Harassment.
+Any intentional, adverse action taken by an responding student or allied third party, absent legitimate nondiscriminatory purposes, as reprisal against a participant or supporter of a participant in a civil rights grievance proceeding under this Code. - 33.

-- 39. Retaliatory Discrimination or Harassment.
-Exists when an individual harasses, intimidates, or takes other adverse actions against a person because of the person's participation in an investigation of discrimination or sexual misconduct or their support of someone involved in an investigation of discrimination or sexual misconduct.
-Retaliatory actions include, but are not limited to, threats or actual violence against the person or their property, adverse educational or employment consequences, ridicule, intimidation, bullying, or ostracism. - 40.
 Alcohol.
-Use, possession, or distribution of alcoholic beverages or paraphernalia except as expressly permitted by law and the College's Alcohol Policy. - 41.
+Use, possession, or distribution of alcoholic beverages or paraphernalia except as expressly permitted by law and the College's Alcohol Policy. - 34.
 Drugs.
-Use, possession, or distribution of illegal drugs and other controlled substances or drug paraphernalia except as expressly permitted by law and the College's Drug Policy. - 42.
-Marijuana.
-Use, possession, or distribution of marijuana for medical or recreational purposes, even if it otherwise meets the qualifications of the California compassionate use act, proposition 215, or the adult use of marijuana act, proposition 64. - 43.
+Use, possession, or distribution of illegal drugs and other controlled substances or drug paraphernalia except as expressly permitted by law and the College's Drug Policy. - 35.
 Prescription Medications.
-Abuse, misuse, sale, or distribution of prescription or over-the-counter medications. - 44.
+Abuse, misuse, sale, or distribution of prescription or over-the-counter medications. - 36.
 Failure to Comply.
-Failure to comply with the directives of College officials or law enforcement officers during the performance of their duties and/or failure to identify oneself to these persons when requested to do so. - 45.
+Failure to comply with the directives of College officials or law enforcement officers during the performance of their duties and/or failure to identify oneself to these persons when requested to do so. - 37.
 Financial Responsibilities.
-Failure to promptly meet financial responsibilities to the institution, including, but not limited to knowingly passing a worthless check or money order in payment to the institution or to member of the institution acting in an official capacity. - 46.
+Failure to promptly meet financial responsibilities to the institution, including, but not limited to knowingly passing a worthless check or money order in payment to the institution or to member of the institution acting in an official capacity. - 38.
 Arrest.
-Failure of any student to accurately report an off-campus arrest for any crime (including noncustodial or field arrests) by any law enforcement agency to the Office of Student Affairs within seventy-two (72) hours of release. - 47.
+Failure of any student to accurately report an off-campus arrest for any crime (including noncustodial or field arrests) by any law enforcement agency to the Office of Student Affairs within seventy-two (72) hours of release. - 39.
 Other Policies.
-Violating other published College policies or rules, including all Residence Hall policies found in the Hallway Handbook. - 48.
-Health and Safety.
-Creation of health and/or safety hazards (dangerous pranks, hanging out of or climbing from/on/in windows, balconies, roofs, etc.). - 49.
-Violations of Law.
+Violating other published College policies or rules, including all Residence Hall policies found in the Hallway Handbook.

+40. Health and Safety.
+Creation of health and/or safety hazards (dangerous pranks, hanging out of or climbing from/on/in windows, balconies, roofs, etc.).

+41. Violations of Law.
 Evidence of violation of local, state, or federal laws, when substantiated through the College's conduct process.